...For the Whole World to See: Reception and legacy

+In media

 The song "You're a Prisoner" was featured in the 2011 film Kill the Irishman.

 The song "Freakin Out" is played in the main action sequence on the sixth episode of the Starz show Ash vs. Evil Dead.

 The song "Keep on Knocking" was used for the soundtrack for the video game Tony Hawk's Pro Skater 5.
+It was also featured briefly in the movie The Dirt when young Nikki Sixx is trashing his bedroom.

 The song "Politicians in My Eyes" was covered by the band Black Pumas in the deluxe release of their debut album (2019).

 The song "Freakin Out" was featured in the 2022 film Wendell & Wild.

-In 2024, Ultimate Guitar named the album as one of the greatest proto-punk albums.
-Staff writer Greg Prato wrote: "What's interesting about this selection was while the other entries on this list were pointed to by many for decades as important punk stepping stones, this release did not enter the public's eye until 2009.
-The story goes that this all-black Detroit trio had entered the recording studio in 1975 to record an album for Columbia Records, which ultimately was shelved for 34 years.
-And when it finally emerged, it showed that Death, which is not to be confused with the death metal band of the same name, was one of the first to begin to dial up punk's intensity, and sounded uncannily similar to early Bad Brains."